 I want to find out more information about the Bachelor’s degree in Islamic studies.
 What are the requirements and the application deadlines?

-The pre-requisites are the IOK Seminary one-year certificate and the IOK Seminary Associates Degree.
+The pre-requisites are the IOK Seminary one-year diploma and the IOK Seminary Associates Degree.
 Deadlines are different each year and can be found on the website and will be posted via social media as well.

 What if I already have a Bachelor’s degree?
 Can I just go straight to the Master’s Program?